Skip to main content

 Right-clicking within the editor will reveal some additional options that can be helpful when writing your code.

-Peek Definition - Will open window showing defined function, while keeping your position in the editor.
+Peek Definition: Will open a window showing the defined function while keeping your position in the editor.

 Change All Occurrences - Right click on text and have all occurrences of that text throughout the code highlighted so that it can be changed to something else.